appscode/blog/content/post/kubedb-v2024.8.21/index.md

 - PostgresArchiver selection wasn't working.
 Fixed in this release.
 - Fixed bug Postgres restore stuck when `db.spec.init.waitForInitialRestore: true`.
 - Postgres reconfigure tls ops-request (change issuer, remove tls) bug has been fixed.
+- Postgres archiver backup configuration not working due to AppBinding, has been fixed.
+- `Postgres metadata.resourceVersion continuously changing` bug has been fixed.
 ## ProxySQL

 In this release, the API version for ProxySQL has been updated to v1, now identified as `kubedb.com/v1`.
 Several changes have been introduced: